Cyprus Startup Visa: The Entrepreneurs’ Guide

 • At least 1 team member must hold an Undergraduate degree or equivalent professional qualification;

-The entrepreneurs’ visa in Cyprus schemes apply to ‘innovative’ enterprises.
+The entrepreneurs’ visa in Cyprus schemes apply to ‘innovative startup’ enterprises.
 To qualify as Innovative, a business must spend 10% of its operating costs in ‘Research & Development’ to be examined as follows:

 • For pre-existing enterprises, the above criterion needs to be proven by external auditors (who adhere to the international accounting standards) for at least 1 of the 3 preceding years before the application;